-In 2010 the SBE adopted the Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science and Technical Subjects (CCSS for ELA/Literacy).
+In 2010 the SBE adopted the Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science and Technical Subjects (PDF) (CCSS for ELA/Literacy).
 These standards were developed by the Council of Chief State School Officers (CCSSO) and the National Governors Association Center for Best Practices (NGA) in order to advance a set of standards to prepare students to prepare for and succeed in career and college.
 California’s standards-based educational system is one in which standards, curriculum, assessment, and accountability are aligned to support student academic proficiency and literacy.
 Teachers and local school officials, in collaboration with families and community partners, use standards to help students achieve success in what it means to be a literate person in the twenty-first century.

-The Common Core State Standards for Mathematics (CCSS for Mathematics) have replaced the content standards for mathematics previously associated with literature titles included in the Recommended Literature for Mathematics and Science, merged into this single resource, as well as literature titles selected by the committee assembled to update this resource in the spring and summer of 2012.
+The Common Core State Standards for Mathematics (CCSS for Mathematics) (PDF) have replaced the content standards for mathematics previously associated with literature titles included in the Recommended Literature for Mathematics and Science, merged into this single resource, as well as literature titles selected by the committee assembled to update this resource in the spring and summer of 2012.

 Literature as Part of the Instructional Program